DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - 🛠️Transport Layer Security (TLS)
     - ❄️**Network Layer (3)**
         - Responsible for logical addressing, and providing routing or delivery guidance (but not necessarily verifying guaranteed delivery), manages error detection and traffic control
+        - 🔨IP Header Checksum: In the IPv4 protocol, the Network Layer uses a checksum in the IP header to ensure that the header itself has not been corrupted during transmission.
+The checksum is calculated by summing all the 16-bit words in the IP header.
+The result is then complemented, and this value is placed in the checksum field of the IP header.
+When the packet is received, the checksum is recalculated.
+If the result differs from the checksum in the header, the packet is considered corrupt and is discarded.
+The checksum only covers the IP header, not the payload (the data part of the packet).
+IPv6, the newer version of the Internet Protocol, does not use a checksum in the IP header.
-        - **routing protocols**: move routed protocol messages across a network
+        - 🔨**Routing Protocols**: move routed protocol messages across a network
             - it ensures that messages are delivered to the proper device across a physical network link
             - includes RIP, OSPF, IS-IS, IGRP, and BGP
             - routing protocols are defined at the Network Layer and specify how routers communicate
             - routing protocols can be static or dynamic, and categorized as interior or exterior
-            - 🏺**static routing protocol**: requires an admin to create/update routes on the router
+            - 🏺**Static routing protocol**: requires an admin to create/update routes on the router
-            - 🏺**dynamic**: can discover routers and determine best route to a given destination; routing table is periodically updated
+            - 🏺**Dynamic**: can discover routers and determine best route to a given destination; routing table is periodically updated
-            - 🍍**distance-vector**: (interior) makes routing decisions based on distance (e.g. hop count), and vector (router egress interface);  Distance-vector protocols use metrics including the direction and distance in hops to remote networks to make decisions. examples:
+            - 🍍**Distance-vector**: (interior) makes routing decisions based on distance (e.g. hop count), and vector (router egress interface);  Distance-vector protocols use metrics including the direction and distance in hops to remote networks to make decisions. examples:
                 - **Routing Information Protocol (RIP)**: a distance-vector protocol that uses hop count as its routing metric
                 - Interior Gateway Routing Protocol (IGRP)
                 - Enhanced Interior Gateway Routing Protocol (EIGRP).
 This is Cisco Proprietary.
-            - 🍍**link state**: (interior) uses router characteristics (e.g. speed, latency, error rates) to make next hop routing decisions based on the shortest distance to a remote network. examples:
+            - 🍍**Link state**: (interior) uses router characteristics (e.g. speed, latency, error rates) to make next hop routing decisions based on the shortest distance to a remote network. examples:
                 - **Open Shortest Path First (OSPF)**: an interior gateway routing protocol developed for IP networks based on shorest path first or link-state algorithm
                 - Intermediate System to Intermediate System (IS-IS)
             - interior vs exterior: